-Brinkley Walser’s diverse practice offers everything from banking law to business issues, elder law and Medicaid/Public benefits planning, family law, DWI law, criminal practice and representation within the community schools, municipal and airport authority representation.
+Brinkley Walser’s diverse practice offers everything from banking law to business issues, estate planning, elder law and Medicaid/Public benefits planning, family law, DWI law, criminal practice, public school and education law, municipal law, and airport authority representation.
 Through continued legal education and the provision of seminars to the public on various legal issues, the attorneys are committed to maintaining an up-to-date ability to handle complex legal issues as they arise.

 A part of the firm’s mission is to be of service to the citizens of Davidson and Guilford Counties through active participation in community organizations and charitable events.
 Each attorney is encouraged to actively participate in some type of service or community project.
 The firm also donates annually to numerous charitable organizations, including The Walter F. Brinkley Scholarship Fund at Davidson County Community College.

 Though Brinkley Walser, PLLC, enjoys a colorful and distinguished past, the firm prides itself in remaining current both in the law and the resources available to research and determine the best course of representation for its many clients.
 As Brinkley Walser enjoys the third century in which it has served the legal needs of North Carolinians, it looks forward to serving an even broader, more diverse range of individual and corporate clientele.
-David Inabinett discusses the 125th anniversary of the firm in this YouTube video:
+Charlie McGirt discusses the firm’s history in this YouTube video:

 Brinkley Walser | More Than 125 Years of Service